gabrielsbomboi/iubenda-challenge/README.md

 ## Time Spent & Future Work

-I spent approximately **6 hours** building this POC.
+I spent approximately **6 hours** building this assestment.
 Given more time, I would consider:

 * Enhance the UI’s accessibility and better mobile responsiveness.
 * Integrate a CI pipeline for linting, testing, and deployment.